Revving up the value of connected car data

 In 2020, connected cars represented over 90% of all new cars sold in the USA alone, with 5G cars expected to represent over one quarter of global connected car sales by 2025.
 After a few years of dealing with unprecedented supply chain disruptions, parts shortages, and a fluctuating trade and political climate, car manufacturers are looking to connected car technologies to help them compete and stand out in an increasingly fierce and fast-moving market.

 But for many traditional auto manufacturers and OEMs, this is uncharted territory.
-They realize the value that is locked in driver and vehicle datasets, and they understand the importance of offering customized driver experiences and features.
+They realise the value that is locked in driver and vehicle datasets, and they understand the importance of offering customised driver experiences and features.
 But to effectively implement these new operational processes and business models, stakeholders across the automotive value chain must collaborate and incorporate new streams of technological know-how.
-Part of that collaboration includes centrally storing and managing disparate volumes of transactional and usage data – and leaning on AI-powered solutions and analytics to realize the full power and business potential of all that data.
+Part of that collaboration includes centrally storing and managing disparate volumes of transactional and usage data – and leaning on AI-powered solutions and analytics to realise the full power and business potential of all that data.

 Connected car data sources

 Modern cars are equipped with hundreds of sensors which are the primary source for connected car data.
 However, enhanced connectivity and high-capacity computing mean that there are a variety of other places where that data can come from.
 These are the three main sources for connected car data:

 - Vehicle telematics are comprised of devices, like GPS, in-vehicle sensors, and control units – in other words, all the tools used to receive and record data in a connected car.

 - V2X communication stands for “vehicle to everything” and is real-time communication between a vehicle and any entity that may affect – or be affected by – the vehicle.
 V2X is actually an umbrella term that is comprised of seven different vehicle-to-something communication sets: